Want to buy bitcoin without getting ripped off?

 Cheapest Purchase Options

-Coinbase Pro (previously GDAX) is the cheapest place to buy bitcoin in the UK.
+Coinbase Pro (previously GDAX) is still one of the cheapest places to buy bitcoin in the UK.

 Coinbase Pro was the first major bitcoin exchange to receive an e-money license from the Financial Conduct Authority (FCA).
 This means Coinbase Pro accept GBP deposits through the UK Faster Payments Service .
 This means that all UK residents should be able to use a simple UK bank transfer to deposit GBP into Coinbase – without incurring any fees from their bank.